cloudify-examples/cloudify-environment-setup/README.md

 # Cloudify Environment Setup

+**NOTE: This setup will create the Cloudify Manager.
+If you already have a Cloudify Manager, then this environment setup will create a new one.
+However, please note that it cannot be installed from another manager.**

 _Note: Without bootstrap, deployment should take 5 minutes.
 With bootstrap, up to 40 minutes._

 To ask a question or report an issue, please use [github issues](https://github.com/cloudify-examples/cloudify-environment-setup/issues) or visit the [Cloudify users groups](https://groups.google.com/forum/#!forum/cloudify-users).